 21. T-shirts may be worn in all pools, but must be tied at the waist.

 22.No alcohol allowed in the pool area, unless approved and during a private party.

 in or around the pool or outside areas is prohibited and persons will be asked to leave.

-24. All non-swimmers, including children wearing life jackets must be accompanied by an adult in the water at all times.
+24. All non-swimmers, including children wearing life jackets must always be

 25. Lifeguards will call a 10-minute break every hour – if and only if staffing levels

-26.Telephone is for emergency and official business only.
+26. The telephone is for emergency and official business only.

 27. Patrons are responsible for their valuables.

 signal or request of pool employees, counselors or group leaders.